4n4gh4/PassFort/README.md

 For users who prefer a secure yet memorable alternative to complex passwords, PassFort offers a **passphrase generator**.
 It takes user-provided keywords and combines them with randomized, readable text from preferred dataset to create strong, unique passphrases that are easier to remember while maintaining high entropy.

 ### 🛡️ ScreenLogger and KeyLogger Protection
-To defend against keyloggers and screenloggers, PassFort implements a special input method that allows users to **camouflage their passwords**.
+To defend against keyloggers, PassFort implements a special input method that allows users to **camouflage their passwords**.
 This method masks the real password within the entered text, preventing malicious programs from capturing the actual input.

 ### ✅ User-Friendly Interface
 PassFort is designed to be lightweight, easy to use, and flexible.
 It runs smoothly as a standalone script, requiring minimal setup.
 Clear, concise feedback ensures that users — whether beginners or cybersecurity enthusiasts — understand their password’s strength, potential vulnerabilities, and how to improve it.